Prag8855/aab/content/guides/german-work-visa.md

 - **You get**: a letter from the [[ZAV]] that makes your visa application go faster
 - **How long it takes**: up to 6 weeks

 You might need approval from the [[ZAV]] to get a work visa.
-You can get it in advance.
-It makes your resident permit application go faster.

-You do not need approval from the ZAV if:

-- You have a degree from a German university, and that degree is related to your job[^42]
-- **or** you are a teacher, scientific assistant, guest scientist, engineer or technician in the research team of a guest scientist[^42]
-- **or** you are a teacher at a state school, state-approved private substitute school or a recognised private complementary school[^42]
-- **or** you are applying for the [*Bundesfreiwilligendienst*](https://en.wikipedia.org/wiki/Federal_volunteers_service)[^23]
-- **or** you are applying for the Blue Card[^24] and your salary is over {{BLUE_CARD_MIN_INCOME|cur}}€ per year.[^43]

 There are two ways to get the ZAV approval:

 1. **Before you apply for your residence permit**
     You can get pre-approval from the ZAV before you apply for the work visa.
-Usually, your employer applies for you.[^25] When you have pre-approval from the ZAV, your visa is approved faster.[^26] It takes around 6 weeks to get the ZAV approval,[^44] and it costs your employer around 400€.[^27]
+Usually, your employer applies for you.[^25] When you have pre-approval from the ZAV, your visa is approved faster.[^26] It takes around 6 weeks to get the ZAV approval,[^44] and it costs your employer around 400€.[^27] It's not a lot of work for your employer.[^64]
 2. **While you apply for your residence permit**
     If you don't get pre-approval from the ZAV, it will be done when you apply for the work visa.[^45] This is the easiest way, because you don't need to do anything.
 It takes a little longer to get your work visa this way.

+Getting the approval in advance has advantages:

+- You can get it while you wait for your work visa appointment.
+- It makes the work visa application process smoother.
+You can find problems with your application *before* your visa appointment.
+If you have the ZAV approval, you are almost guaranteed to get the work visa.[^64]

+You do not need approval from the ZAV if:

+- You have a degree from a *German* university, and that degree is related to your job[^42]
+- **or** you are applying for the Blue Card[^24] and your salary is over {{BLUE_CARD_MIN_INCOME|cur}}€ per year.[^43]
+- **or** you are a teacher, scientific assistant, guest scientist, engineer or technician in the research team of a guest scientist[^42]
+- **or** you are a teacher at a state school, state-approved private substitute school or a recognised private complementary school[^42]
+- **or** you are applying for the [*Bundesfreiwilligendienst*](https://en.wikipedia.org/wiki/Federal_volunteers_service)[^23]

 ### Step 4: [Open a bank account](/guides/first-bank-account-in-germany) (optional)